 Notifications

-Instructions, codes of conduct and how to apply to be appointed as a notary public or a commissioner for oaths.
+Instructions, codes of conduct and how to apply to be appointed as a notary public.

-The ministry appoints notaries public and commissioners for oaths, and administers the act and regulations.
+The Ministry of Justice appoints (but does not provide) notaries public and administers the act and regulations.

 Notaries public are part of our legal system.
 Every notary public can: